 If your dog has been declared a dangerous dog and you wish to appeal this declaration, or if you have a dispute pertaining to compliance with your obligations as the owner of a dangerous dog, we recommend that you seek legal advice.

 You may wish to contact our office and arrange an appointment to see one of our Animal Law & Pet Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.